Francis958/1030-Project/README.md

-This is a project on Sharing Bike demand Prediction
+This is a project of Sharing Bike demand Prediction

 Final reports and code can be viewed in the reports and src folder.